nova-pkgs/python/Doc/library/os.rst

    exits normally, or ``-signal``, where *signal* is the signal that killed the process.
 On Windows, the process id will actually be the process handle, so can be used with the :func:`waitpid` function.

-   Note on VxWorks, this function doesn't return ``-signal`` when the new process is killed.
-Instead it raises OSError exception.

    The "l" and "v" variants of the :func:`spawn\* <spawnl>` functions differ in how command-line arguments are passed.
 The "l" variants are perhaps the easiest